 c.
 Inspections may only be deferred at a plant in the licensee response column of the action matrix.

 d.
 Acceptable reasons for deferring an inspection include unanticipated inspection resource demands resulting from providing additional regulatory attention to plants which are placed in the IMC 0350 process or in multiple/repetitive degraded cornerstone or unacceptable performance columns.
-(Refer to IMC 0305, “,” for a more detail explanation of these performance columns.)
+(Refer to IMC 0305, “Operating Reactor Assessment Program,” for a more detail explanation of these performance columns.)

 e.
 The Director, Division of Reactor Projects (DRP) must notify the Director, Division of Inspection and Regional Support (DIRS), NRR, via a memorandum if the region cannot complete all the required inspections for which the region is responsible by the end of the calendar year.
 This memorandum should contain a brief explanation for the reason(s) for deferring the inspection(s), the proposed schedule for completing the deferred inspection(s), and the tracking method used for completing the required inspections.